atrusofthefuture/aoedelinux/README.md

 to start the LXDE graphical desktop environment, execute:<br>

 `$ startx`

+<strong>Recommendations:</strong>
+If you have >4GB of RAM, consider inserting 'copytoram=y' into the kernel parameters at the bootloader screen.
+This command loads the entire image into RAM, which speeds up program execution at the cost of occupying a large portion of active memory.

 <h3>Audio:</h3>
   The JACK Audio Connection Kit is a popular routing backend for Linux audio and Aoede includes he qjackctl GUI interface; many audio apps will ask to start JACK, although they do not all require it<br>